caraya/personal-blog/content/blog/introducing-vtt.md

 Either in a supported browser or using one of the polyfills available (like we've chosen to do with Playr) we add `</track><track>` elements, one for each language of captions that we make available.

 There is one non-standard attribute we will add to the video to make it work with Playr.
-The code below shows what a video track looks with associated an associated caption track for English.
+The code below shows what a video track looks like with an associated caption track for English.

 ```html
 <!DOCTYPE html>